samheckle/sva-creative-code-sp-26/week_08.md

 Take notes in [this document](https://docs.google.com/document/d/1LeVnSBy5DFiIbKNeu170M_O3tPOwu0949GNqA20Ac9Q/edit?usp=sharing)

 - How are you currently using AI?
 Do you use AI in your artistic processes now?
-- What are the different approaches you might take in using AI in the future (if you will)?- Can technology be biased?
+- What are the different approaches you might take in using AI in the future (if you will)?
+- Can technology be biased?
 Or is it designed that way?
 - When you were younger, how did you imagine your adult life?
 What did you imagine yourself doing?
 Has AI changed that?

 ## Review: Questions on _anything_ so far?